dinochecker

 Kileskus aristotocus

-Kileskus remains aren't brilliant but they do bear a striking resemblance to both Guanlong and Proceratosaurus, so much so that the three were brought together in a new branch of huge-nostrilled, possibly nose-crested tyrannosauroids called Proceratosauridae, which are some of the most ancient relatives of Tyrannosaurus.
+Kileskus remains aren't brilliant but they do bear a striking resemblance to both Guanlong and Proceratosaurus, so much so that the three were brought together in a branch of huge-nostrilled, possibly nose-crested tyrannosauroids called Proceratosauridae, which are some of the most ancient relatives of Tyrannosaurus.

 Strangely, because Kileskus is missing the bit of skull that a crest may have been attached to it's far from certain that it actually had one.

-(Noble lizard)Etymology
+(Noble Lizard)Etymology

 In the language of Khakas as used by the Turkic peoples of the republic of Khakassia in southern Siberia, Kileskus means "lizard".